Rodgath/dilaz-metabox/README.md

 # Dilaz-Metaboxes
-WordPress metaboxes for themes and plugins
+WordPress metaboxes for themes and plugins.